truck accident

 Fall and winter weather can also pose significant challenges for road maintenance.
 Adverse weather conditions can delay necessary repairs, leading to hazardous driving conditions.
 For example, potholes and cracks in the road surface can become more pronounced during the colder months due to freeze-thaw cycles.
 These road hazards can be particularly dangerous for trucks, which are more susceptible to damage and loss of control when driving over uneven surfaces.
 Delayed road maintenance can turn minor issues into major hazards, increasing the risk of accidents.

 Potholes and road debris are common problems during fall and winter.
 Freeze-thaw cycles cause the pavement to expand and contract, leading to the formation of potholes.
 These potholes can be difficult to see, especially in low-light conditions, and can cause significant damage to trucks, leading to loss of control and accidents.
-Additionally, road debris, such as fallen branches or ice chunks, can create obstacles that drivers need to navigate around.
+Additionally, road debris, such as fallen branches or ice chunks, can create obstacles drivers need to navigate.
 Regular road maintenance and prompt repairs are essential for keeping roads safe during the colder months.

 Winterizing Trucks